jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 title: GitHub Actions
 ---

-When building a Jekyll site with GitHub Pages, the default GitHub Pages Jekyll workflow is restricted for security reasons and to make it simpler to get a site setup.
-For more control over the build and still host the site with GitHub Pages you can use the Jekyll workflow.
+When building a Jekyll site with GitHub Pages, Jekyll runs in an environment restricted for security reasons, yet containing numerous [whitelisted plugins and themes][ghp-whitelist] to make it simpler to get a site set up.

+The only workaround to have control over the build environment and gemset yet use GitHub Pages to host the site was previously by building elsewhere and pushing the built directory contents to the `gh-pages` branch on your repository.

+However, GitHub now provides you with the option to use their in-house CI/CD product named *GitHub Actions* to *build and deploy (host)* your Jekyll site with complete control over the build environment and gemset.

-## Advantages of using Jekyll workflow
+## Advantages of using Actions

 ### Control over gemset

-- **Jekyll version** --- Instead of using the classic GitHub Pages provided version at `3.9.3`, you can use any version of Jekyll you want.
-For example `{{site.version}}`, or point directly to the repository.
+- **Jekyll version** --- Instead of using the classic GitHub Pages-provided version at `3.9.3`, you can use any version of Jekyll you want.
+For example `{{site.version}}`, or point directly to the repository via the Gemfile.
-- **Plugins** --- You can use any Jekyll plugins irrespective of them being on the [supported versions][ghp-whitelist] list, even `*.rb` files placed in the `_plugins` directory of your site.
+- **Plugins** --- You can use any Jekyll plugins irrespective of them being whitelisted by GitHub, including any `*.rb` files placed in the `_plugins` directory of your site.
-- **Themes** --- While using a custom theme is possible without Actions, it is now simpler.
+- **Themes** --- While using a custom theme is possible without Actions, it is now possible to use themes depending on features introduced in newer versions of Jekyll.

 {: .note .info}
-If you are migrating from the standard flow but want to keep using a GitHub-hosted theme, add [jekyll-remote-theme][remote-theme] and any [related dependencies][ghp-whitelist] your theme previously automatically pulled in to `_config.yml` and `Gemfile` and set the [correct repository][ghp-repo] in `_config.yml`.
+If you are migrating from the classic flow but want to keep using a GitHub-hosted theme, you may use the [jekyll-remote-theme][remote-theme] plugin, add any required dependencies of your theme (previously bundled by default) into your `_config.yml` and `Gemfile` and set the `remote_theme: <owner>/<repo_name>` theme repository slug correctly in your `_config.yml`.

 ### Workflow Management